Impact of the Center of Mass Fluctuations on the Ground State Properties of Nuclei: The Road Ahead

 The first notable thing shown here is the quite significant magnitude of the CoM energy correction to the binding energy of nuclei and its mass dependence.
-While we cannot really compare our results with results obtained by other authors, who have used basically different EDFs, it is notable that our $|E_{CoM}|$ are consistently larger by roughly 1 MeV or more for medium and heavy mass nuclei than the rest of the results available in literature, which is in agreement with the message of Eq.~\eqref{eq:egs}.
-The translational-invariant many-body wave functions provide a lower estimate for nuclear binding energy than mean field result with Eq.~\eqref{eq:KE0} CoM energy correction, which so far was used in literature,
+While we cannot really compare our results with results obtained by other authors, who have used basically different EDFs, it is notable that our $|E_{\rm CoM}|$ are consistently larger by roughly 1 MeV or more for medium and heavy mass nuclei than the rest of the results available in literature, which is in agreement with the message of Eq.~\eqref{eq:egs} and reproduced below.
+The translational-invariant many-body wave functions provide a lower estimate for nuclear binding energy than mean field result obtained with Eq.~\eqref{eq:KE0} CoM energy correction, which so far was as a rule used in literature, with the exception of a few works for nuclei with $A\leq 40$ reviewed by \textcite{Schmid:2004} and the singular work known to us by \textcite{Dobaczewski:2009}.
+These are the few works in literature using the \textcite{Peierls:1957} framework known to us,

-where $|\Psi_{\bm 0}\rangle$ and $|\Phi \rangle$ are the restored translational invariant and mean field many-body wave functions respectively.
+Here $|\Psi_{\bm 0}\rangle$ and $\psi$ are the restored translational invariant and the mean field many-body wave functions respectively.

 The next somewhat unexpected fact is that particle interactions appear to play a secondary role in the CoM correction to the binding energy, since $E_\text{CoM}\approx T_\text{CoM}$, with the exception of the lighter nuclei.
 In light nuclei is where the effects of finite range nucleon interactions are enhanced due to a more pronounced role played by the nuclear surface.
-These results were obtained with the SeaLL1 EDF~\cite{Bulgac:2018}, where the only seven parameters are determined by some general nuclear properties well-known for many decades, reaching also one of the best accuracies in literature of representing the nuclear masses in the absence of BMF corrections, and even though SeaLL1 energy density functional was not even optimized.
+These results were obtained with the SeaLL1 EDF~\cite{Bulgac:2018}, where the only seven parameters are determined by some general nuclear properties well-known for many decades, reaching also one of the best accuracies for RMS of mass defects of even-even nuclei in literature in the absence of BMF corrections, and even though SeaLL1 energy density functional was not even optimized.
 In most DFT studies the number of parameters needed is between 15 or more, when including BMF corrections, see Refs.~\cite{Bender:2003,Da-Costa:2024,Grams:2023}.
-With foreseeable improvements DFT will likely provide an even higher increased accuracy, particularly when all relativistic corrections will be correctly accounted for as well.
-For example, the average nucleon kinetic energy is lowered by $\approx 0.2$ MeV with relativistic corrections and thus a nucleus mass can be noticeably affected, see Table~\ref{table:tab2}.